 We get it.
 You’re in the grind.
 Building your business from the ground up takes not only professional competency, but personal strength.

 If you’re still on the road to cracking your first $100k, chances are you have the desire and perseverance to scale up your business, but not the systems.

 Why waste any more time?

-Speak Your Path to Cash helps female entrepreneurs and business owners use their voice on the stage.
+Speak Your Path to Cash helps female entrepreneurs and business owners use their voices on the stage.
 Magnetize leads and expand your wealth and impact, in a way that’s unique to women.

 As a successful entrepreneur, you already know your core business and your purpose.
 But that’s not making you any money unless you’re shouting it from the rooftops (ahem, stages) and it’s generating you quality leads.

-Perhaps you haven’t been told about how successful female entrepreneurs are using speaking to expand their influence, grow their business and spend less time doing it.
+Perhaps you haven’t been told about how successful female entrepreneurs are using speaking to expand their influence, grow their businesses and spend less time doing it.

 With the right tools, successful entrepreneurs can learn how to turn their online gigs into a speaking funnel AND land their dream clients!

 It’s time to learn how to generate leads at scale right from your laptop.